Trifluoromethylphenylpiperazine: Pharmacology

+TFMPP has been found to reduce aggression in rodents.
+It produces the head-twitch response, a behavioral proxy of psychedelic effects, in rodents, and hence would be predicted to have hallucinogenic effects in humans.
+TFMPP was not self-administered by rhesus monkeys, suggesting that it lacks reinforcing effects.

 Legal status

 Canada

 Since 2012, TFMPP has been listed as a Schedule III controlled substance in Canada, making possession of TFMPP a federal offence.
 It has also been added to Part J of the Food and Drug Regulations thereby prohibiting the production, export or import of the substance.

 China

 As of October 2015 TFMPP is a controlled substance in China.

+Finland

+Scheduled in government decree on psychoactive substances banned from the consumer market.

 Denmark

 As of December 3, 2005, TFMPP is illegal in Denmark.

 Japan

 Since 2003, TFMPP and BZP became illegal in Japan.

 Netherlands

 TFMPP is unscheduled in the Netherlands.

 New Zealand

 Based on the recommendation of the EACD, the New Zealand government has passed legislation which placed BZP, along with the other piperazine derivatives TFMPP, mCPP, pFPP, MeOPP and MBZP, into Class C of the New Zealand Misuse of Drugs Act 1975.
 A ban was intended to come into effect in New Zealand on December 18, 2007, but the law change did not go through until the following year, and the sale of BZP and the other listed piperazines became illegal in New Zealand as of 1 April 2008.
 An amnesty for possession and usage of these drugs remained until October 2008, at which point they became completely illegal.